AaronLasseigne/active_interaction/README.md

 ### Input Defaults

 Adding a filter makes that input required.
-You can set a default so that if the input it not provided, the default will be used.
+You can set a default so that if the input is not provided, the default will be used.
 Setting it to a lambda will lazily set the default value for that input.
 That means the value will be computed when the interaction is run, as opposed to when it is defined.